-Clients receiving home and community based care or spousal pay program services with income above the SSI standard are required to pay a liability.
+Consumers receiving home and community based care or SP program services with countable income above the SSI standard are required to pay a pay-in.
 Payments are based on prospective budgeting, and are due at the beginning of the month.
 Payments must be made in the month that they are due.

-If the client does not pay the total liability by the end of the month, the client is not eligible for the services that were received in that month (461-160-0610).
+If the consumer does not pay the total pay-in by the end of the month, the consumer is not eligible for the services that were received in that month (461-160-0610).

-If the liability payment is not received by the 15th of the month, a computer-generated "Services Termination Notice" will be sent to the client.
-This notice will include the date payment was due, the amount overdue and when services will end.
-This notice includes rule numbers and hearing rights as well as the case manager's office information and phone number.
+If the pay-in is not received by the 15th of the month, an auto generated "Services Termination Notice" will be sent to the consumer.
+This notice will include the date the payment was due, the amount overdue and when services will end.
+It also includes rule numbers and hearing rights as well as the local office information and phone number.

-Along with the "Services Termination Notice" that is sent to the client, a computer-generated notice, “Payment Authorization Termination Notice”, is sent to the homecare worker (HCW).
-This notice explains that the client may not be eligible to receive in home services and whom the HCW should contact to find out if the client is eligible to receive in-home care.
+An auto generated notice, “Payment Authorization Termination Notice”, is sent to the homecare worker (HCW).
+This notice explains that the consumer may not be eligible to receive in-home services and whom the HCW should contact to find out if the consumer is eligible to receive in-home care.

-Clients must pay the liability in the month that it is due.
+Consumers must pay the pay-in the month it is due.
 Payments received the following month are not to be used for any retroactive payment.
-The liability for the month that was not paid needs to be adjusted off.
-The client will need to pay the liability for the current month to receive services again.
+The pay-in for the month that was not paid needs to be adjusted off.
+The consumer will need to pay the pay-in for the current month to receive services again.

-If the client makes a partial payment in the month the liability is due, but does not pay the full liability by the end of the month, the Department will not accept the late portion of payment.
-The remaining liability amount that is due will need to be adjusted off.
-The client will need to pay their current calculated liability for the current month to receive services again.
+If the consumer makes a partial payment in the month the pay-in is due, but does not pay the full pay-in by the end of the month, the Department will not accept the late portion of the payment.
+The remaining pay-in amount that is due will need to be adjusted off.
+The consumer will need to pay their current calculated pay-in for the current month to receive services again.

 Ending Services for Non Payment

 The Services Termination Notice serves as a timely continuing benefit notice.
-However, the case manager must also send a closure or reduction notice (SDS 540) informing the client of any other Medicaid benefits the client may be eligible for per OAR 461-175-0230.
+However, the CM must also send a closure or reduction notice (SDS 540) informing the consumer of any other Medicaid benefits the consumer may be eligible for per OAR 461-175-0230.

-For any month the client does not pay the full amount of their liability, an overpayment needs to be referred to the Overpayment Writing Unit (OWU).
-The overpayment is calculated for the month that the liability payment was not made in full.
+For any month the consumer does not pay the full amount of their liability/pay-in, an overpayment needs to be referred to the Office or Overpayment and Recovery (OPAR).
+The overpayment is calculated for the month that the pay-in payment was not made in full.
 The overpayment amount includes:

-Use the SDS 284R to refer cases with a client error (CE) overpayment.
+Use the SDS 284R to refer cases with a consumer error overpayment.

-Reopening Case that was Closed due to Failure to Pay the Liability
+Reopening Case that was Closed due to Failure to Pay the Liability/Pay-in

-A client must establish a new date of request (DOR) after the case has been closed due to failure to make the liability payment (461-115-0030).
+A consumer must establish a new date of request (DOR) after the case has been closed due to failure to make the pay-in payment (461-115-0030).
 If the DOR is made before the end of the month following the month of case closure, a new application is not required (461-115-0050).
-The Eligibility Worker determines whether the case can be reopened without a new application or if there have been enough changes so that a new application is required.
+The Eligibility Worker determines whether the case can be re-opened without a new application or if there have been enough changes so that a new application is required.
 If the DOR is later than the month following the month of case closure, a new application is required.
-Once the client has again been determined eligible, benefits begin from the DOR as long as the client was eligible on that date, the same as for any other new applicant (461-180-0090).
-The client is not eligible prior to the date that the service plan is authorized for the home care worker (461-180-0040).
-This may cause benefits to be prorated in the reopen month.
+Once the consumer has again been determined eligible, benefits begin from the DOR as long as the consumer was eligible on that date, the same as for any other new applicant (461-180-0090).
+The consumer is not eligible prior to the date that the service plan is authorized for the HCW (461-180-0040).
+This may cause benefits to be prorated in the re-open month.

-Although the client usually has the entire month to make the liability payment (461-185-0050), you may pend a case when the client has previously failed to make the pay-in for proof of payment before reopening the case.
-OAR 461-115-0610 requires that in order to be eligible for benefits, clients must provide verification when the Department requests verification.
-In addition, OAR 461-115-0700 requires that eligibility factors must be verified at application when eligibility for benefits is questionable.
-When a client has previously failed to make the pay-in, it is questionable that they will make the pay-in during the month that the case will reopen.
-Therefore you may pend the case for proof that the liability payment has been made to verify that the client is again eligible for in-home services, prior to reopening the case.
+Although the consumer usually has the entire month to make the pay-in payment (461-185-0050), you may pend a case when the consumer has previously failed to make the pay-in for proof of payment before reopening the case.
+OAR 461-115-0610 requires that in order to be eligible for benefits, consumers must provide verification when the Department requests it.
+In addition, OAR 461-115-0700 requires that eligibility factors must be verified at application when eligibility for benefits is questioned.
+When a consumer has previously failed to make the pay-in, it is questionable that they will make the pay-in during the month that the case will reopen.
+Therefore you may pend the case for proof that the payment has been made to verify that the consumer is again eligible for in-home services, prior to re-opening the case.

-Adjustments may be made when clients are reducing their liability with allowable deductions or when the client has not paid their liability.
+Adjustments may be made when consumers are reducing their pay-in with allowable deductions or when the consumer has not paid their pay-in.

-Adjustments or Refunds after the liability has been moved to the Appl Serv column:
+Adjustments or Refunds After the Pay-in has Been Moved to the Appl Serv Column:

-If an adjustment or refund needs to be made after the liability that was paid has moved from the Bal Serv column to the Appl Serv column, workers will need to mail or fax a Reverse Collection request that include the caseworker and supervisor approval signatures to:
+If an adjustment or refund needs to be made after the pay-in that was paid has moved from the Bal Serv column to the Appl Serv Column, workers will need to mail or fax a Reverse Collection request that include the worker and supervisor approval signatures to:

 500 Summer St NE E-08